Just find out you’re low in vitamin D? Or maybe it’s winter and you just miss the holy lightbulb in the sky?

 Magnetic and Electric Fields

-Finally, I was curious about EMFs, so using an EMF GQ-390, I checked these as well.
+Finally, I was curious about EMFs, so I also checked these using an EMF GQ-390.

 Fortunately, there’s nothing to be found here.
-There is a magnetic field starting at around 6″ from the unit, but since you won’t be spending any time in that range, it doesn’t really matter.
+There is a magnetic field starting at around 6″ from the unit, but since you won’t spend any time in that range, it doesn’t matter.

 EMF testing was done using the GQ EMF-390.